How to Move Abroad (& Why It’s More Than Just Packing Your Bags)

 9. Are You Able to Import Your Pet?

-Not many people would want to leave their pets behind because a pet is definitely a family member.
-Certain countries have certain requirements you need to comply with to enter, along with checking with an airline whether you can take your pet on that route, rules for in-cabin or as cargo, and arrange documentation.
+Not many people would want to leave their pets behind because a pet is a family member.
+Certain countries have certain requirements you need to comply with to enter, along with checking with an airline whether you can take your pet on that route, rules for in-cabin or as cargo, and arranging documentation.

 Our cat traveled to quite a few countries without issues, but if we wanted to move to Bali (for example) this wouldn’t be possible, because it’s forbidden to import pets, if we moved to Hawaii he’d have to quarantine for a month, or in South Africa he would only be allowed to travel there as cargo.